xPloits3c/DorkEye/README.md

 ---

 ## What is DorkEye
-**DorkEye** is an advanced and automated python script for Google Dorking to identify exposed web resources using Open Source Intelligence techniques.
+**DorkEye** is an advanced automated dorking and OSINT recon tool that leverages DuckDuckGo to discover exposed web resources through intelligent search queries.
+- It combines a powerful dork generator, a full SQL injection detection engine, a 10-step autonomous analysis pipeline, and an adaptive recursive crawler — all without requiring any external AI or cloud services.

+- It can identify indexed directories, sensitive files, admin panels, databases, backups, configuration files, credentials, PII data, subdomains, and technology fingerprints — efficiently and with stealth controls.

 ## Documents:

 [![INSTALL GUIDE](https://img.shields.io/badge/FULL-INSTALL%20GUIDE-blue?style=for-the-badge)](https://xploits3c.github.io/DorkEye/Docs/INSTALL.md)